 Our driver took us to the Kata beach, where we were to get married the next morning.
-The hotel could of easily doubled as a cultural museum.
-We had a lavish room with a canopy bed and doors which opened to several reflecting ponds dappling fountains, and contorted sculptures of Hindu deities.
+The hotel could have easily doubled as a cultural museum.
+We had a lavish room with a canopy bed and doors that opened to several reflecting ponds dappling fountains, and contorted sculptures of Hindu deities.

 That evening at sunset we walked slowly to the beach and found a little restaurant with tables in the sand.
 We shared a whole fried fish made with a chili lime sauce and a papaya salad.
 In the distance a small, silent storm lit up the sky like fireworks.
 It simply could not have been a more perfect evening.

-he morning of the wedding, I was in the hotel room and Angie, Jake’s wife came in with flowers.
+The morning of the wedding, I was in the hotel room and Angie, Jake’s wife came in with flowers.
 She also did a really beautiful job on my hair.
-After that she took Andy and me to the temple along with the photographer we had hired. .
+After that she took Andy and me to the temple along with the photographer we had hired.